craig552uk/craig552uk.github.com/_posts/2013-01-15-scraping-planning-applications.markdown

 The [number of pages and results][8] are extracted from the results page.

-The results are also extracted, [formatted as CSV and saved to file][10].
+The results are extracted, [formatted as CSV and saved to file][10].

 If the results are paginated, [more requests are made][9] for the subsequent pages.

-Any [exceptions in the response processing are caught][11], usually this are because no results are returned.
+Any [exceptions in the response processing are caught][11], usually this is because no results are returned.

 The full source for the scraper is [available on GitHub][12].